 A chance to read a book, in quiet solitude, and then come together for a collegial discussion at the end!
 A no-pressure Book Club!
 Books are chosen based on its relevance to professional development or current topics of interest at Red Deer College.

-We invite all RDC students, staff, and faculty to read the book and join us in March to share how the book has impacted you personally or professionally.
+We invite all RDC students, staff, and faculty to read the book and join us to share how the book has impacted you personally or professionally.

 Flourish: A Visionary New Understanding of Happiness and Well-being by Dr. Marty Seligman (2012), is inspired by Joan McArthur Blair’s August PD session on appreciative inquiry and resilience.
 Flourish: A Visionary New Understanding and Well-being is part of the RDC Library Collection.
 It will soon be available for purchase at the RDC Campus Store.
 For more information about the book, please visit the RDC Library Blog.